Particular/docs.particular.net/servicecontrol/installation-silent.md

 #### Logging and Failures
 In each of the samples above a log file was specified on the command line.
 The silent install actions will log to the MSI log file specified.
-In versions prior to 1.7 if an installation action failed the installation was rolled back, this resulted in failed upgrades acting like a complete uninstall of the product.
-From 1.7 a failure to do an unattended install action will be logged but the overall installation will still return success and not rollback.
+For Version 1.6.3 and below if an installation action failed the installation was rolled back, this resulted in failed upgrades acting like a complete uninstall of the product.
+For Version 1.7 and above  a failure to do an unattended install action will be logged but the overall installation will not rollback, in this scenario  only the ServiceControl Management Utility will have been updated.
+Instances can subsequently be upgarde through the ServoceControl management utility.

 #### PowerShell